In-patient luxury rehab center in Thailand

 5. Lack of drive to carry out meaningful activities (avolition)

 Avolition is a complete lack of motivation that makes it difficult for a person to complete tasks or engage in activities.
-A person with this symptom of residual schizophrenia can’t start or finish some simple, everyday tasks.
+A person with this symptom of residual schizophrenia can’t start or finish simple, everyday tasks.
 For example, even washing the dishes seems like such a difficult task to do.

 People with avolition don’t wash and groom themselves as they should.
-The lack of proper hygiene and inability to perform everyday tasks like maintaining a healthy lifestyle put a person at a higher risk of problems such as cavities, weight gain, diabetes, and others.
-Behavioral effects of avolition include reduced productivity at work, failing to show up at meetings, neglecting responsibilities, and social withdrawal.
-All this can lead to frustration and depression.
+The lack of proper hygiene and inability to perform everyday tasks like maintaining a healthy lifestyle put a person at a higher risk of problems such as cavities, weight gain, and diabetes.

 6. Reduced enjoyment from good stimuli (anhedonia)